SisyphusRex/Factorial/README.md

+Solves factorial problems and the Tower of Hanoi game.

 This program was originally written in Python for class.
 I am converting the original code to Java to expand my skills.

 To compile: